offbynull/learn/Bioinformatics/input/input.md

                                                             +--------------------------------------------+
 ```

 **WHY**: Sequencers produce fragment_SEQs, but fragment_SEQs by themselves typically aren't enough for most experiments / algorithms.
-In theory, merging overlapping fragment_SEQs for a single-strand of DNA should reveal that single-strand of DNA.
+In theory, stitching overlapping fragment_SEQs for a single-strand of DNA should reveal that single-strand of DNA.
 In practice, real-world complications make revealing that single-strand of DNA nearly impossible:

  * Fragment_SEQs are for both strands (strand of double-stranded DNA a fragment_SEQ's from isn't known).
  * Fragment_SEQs may be missing (sequencer didn't capture it).
  * Fragment_SEQs may have incorrect occurrence counts (sequencer captured it too many/few times).
  * Fragment_SEQs may have errors (sequencer produced sequencing errors).
- * Fragment_SEQs may be merge-able in more than one way (multiple guesses).
+ * Fragment_SEQs may be stitch-able in more than one way (multiple guesses).
- * Fragment_SEQs may take a long time to merge (computationally intensive).
+ * Fragment_SEQs may take a long time to stitch (computationally intensive).

 Never the less, in an ideal world where most of these problems don't exist, the child sections below detail various ways to guess the single-strand of DNA that a set of fragment_SEQs came from.
 Each child section assumes that the fragment_SEQs it's operating on ...